 Describe how findings, results, techniques that were developed or extended, or other products from the project made an impact or are likely to make an impact on the base of knowledge, theory, and research and/or pedagogical methods in the principal disciplinary field(s) of the project.

 Bottom of Form

+The project impacts the development of bioimaging and related disciplines by establishing integrated workflows that combine advanced microscopy with automated image analysis and computational tool development.
+By enabling more efficient and reproducible extraction of quantitative information from imaging datasets, the work addresses key bottlenecks in the field and supports the transition toward high-throughput, data-driven analysis.
+These contributions enhance methodological capabilities across disciplines that rely on imaging, including microbiology, environmental science, and biomedical research.

 What is the impact on other disciplines?